 Figure 4: (a) Laser spectra from pre-amplifier and power amplifier, (b) A 55 ps pulse from pre-amplifier, and (c) the amplified pulse from power-amplifier at 10 W.

-To check if pulses experience spectral distortion during amplification, we recorded the spectra of laser pulses at different power levels by using a spectral analyser with a spectral resolution of 10 pm.
-As shown in Figure 5, the center wavelength basically saw no shift while there were noticable changes in the shape and bandwidth of the spectra, from 0.12 ~ 0.05 nm (FWHM) at different power levels: bandwidth decreases as the output power gets higher.
-This could be due to the combined effect of amplification gain and fiber filters.
-Another feature is the spikes appeared on the top and two sides of the spectral center, which are excited by the high gain and resembles many high-power fiber amplification.
+To check if laser optical pulses experience spectral distortion during amplification, we recorded the spectra of laser pulses at different power levels by using a spectrum analyser with 10 pm resolution.
+Looking at the three images presented in Figure 5 which show the spectral content of the seed laser and the amplified light at two power levels, the center wavelength remains constant but there were noticable changes in the shape and bandwidth of the spectra, from 0.12 ~ 0.05 nm (FWHM) at different power levels: bandwidth decreases as the output power increases.
+This could be due to the combined effects of non-linear amplification gain and fiber filters.
+At higher amplification, spikes appeared on the top and sides of the spectral profile. , which are excited by the high gain and This is typical of resembles many high-power fiber amplification, and stems from…..but is not detrimental to laser system performance at least at power levels evaluated here.
 There is no deterimenatal spectral distortion was observed through the amplification process.
-It worth mentioning though, the laser spectrum contents tend to grow when the amplificaiotn gain is high enough, as in the cases of amplifiers at the level of 10s to 100s of Watts.
+It worth mentioning though, the laser spectral content tends to grow when the amplification gain is high enough, as in the cases of amplifiers at the level of 10s to 100s of Watts.